 With a partnership, you will not file a return for your LLC, but rather report profits and losses on your own personal tax return.
 Because you have formed the LLC with a spouse, you are allowed to separate income streams, expenses, and tax credits in proportion to the percentage each spouse owns in the LLC.

 The members of an LLC are not considered to be its employees.
 Instead, they are considered self-employed individuals, therefore, the LLC does not withhold their taxes.
-Consequently, each member of the LLC must estimate how much their tax burden will be for the year and submit payments to the IRS (and the necessary state taxing authority) quarterly from April.
+Consequently, each member of the LLC must estimate how much their tax burden will be for the year and submit payments to the IRS (and the necessary state taxing authority) quarterly starting in April.

 The beginning steps of forming your LLC consist of selecting a unique name for your company and designating a registered agent.
 The name you choose must not be in active use by any other business in the state of Wyoming.
-For your registered agent, you must choose a resident of the state that is available to receive legal notices on behalf of your LLC during regular business hours.
+For your registered agent, you must choose a resident of the state over the age of 18 that is available to receive legal notices on behalf of your LLC during regular business hours.
 Then, you must file articles of organization for your LLC with the state.

 Once your articles of organization are accepted by the state, your LLC has been formed.
 The next step is to create an operating agreement for your LLC.
 The operating agreement serves as a contract between you and your spouse that determines the management plan of the company, ownership stakes, and other specifications.
 For example, if in the future you decided to buy your spouse’s stake in the company.
-Ownership arrangements can be designated in any way you choose, whether a 50/50 partnership or designating the spouse as an LLC employee.
+Ownership agreements can be designated in any way you choose, whether a 50/50 partnership or designating the spouse as an LLC employee.
 Regardless of how your ownership is structured, your LLC will need an Employer Identification Number from the IRS.
 An EIN can be obtained through the IRS website.

 If your spouse maintains a consistent role at your LLC, consider making them a member of the LLC.
 This can be a helpful step to ensure that liability is avoided.
 By following the terms laid out in your operating agreement, an LLC has the option of adding new members.
 Though operating agreements differ with each company, in general, a new member is allowed when current members agree to it.
 Once the new member is added, the operating agreement must be amended to reflect changes in member interests in voting, profits, and more.
 For assistance with drafting or amending your LLC’s operating agreement consider enlisting the assistance of an attorney that specializes in LLCs.

-Form a wyoming llc
+Form a Wyoming llc

 Wyoming was the first to allow limited liability companies in the United States.
 It continues leading the country and world to this day.
 Anonymity, charging order protection and single member LLC protections are just some of the reasons people do business in Wyoming.